manageandmore/my_mm/src/features/assistant/_FEATURE.md

 ## Structure

-- `ai/chain.ts` contains all the model and prompt setup for the ai, using langchain.
+- `ai/chain.ts` contains all the model and prompt setup for the AI, using langchain.
-- `events/` contains the entrypoints for the user events.
+- `events/` contains the entry points for the user events.
 - `loaders/` contains the various vector db loaders for slack, notion and the website.